datascape/home/README.md

 The roof pitch is 7' in 12' for 30.26°

 90" from top of attic floor joist to bottom of a rafter at the roof ridge
-(The bottom of the center ridge is over half an inch higher than bottom of rafters.)
+(The bottom of the center ridge is over half an inch higher than the bottom of rafters.)

 Rafters are 5 13/16" wide.
 (Rafters are 6 3/16" on vertical cut, so the distance from top of joist to the underside of roof is 96 3/16")